aws-samples/amazon-dynamodb-labs/content/design-patterns/ex2scan/Step1.en.md

       Limit=pageSize,
       ProjectionExpression='bytessent')
 ```
-**Note:** *You can review the file on your own with ```vim``` with ```vim ~/workshop/scan_logfile_simple.py```.
+**Note:** *You can review the file on your own with ```vim ~/workshop/scan_logfile_simple.py```.
 Type ```:q``` and hit enter to exit vim.*

-Notice how there is a Limit parameter set in the scan command.
-A single Scan operation will read up to the maximum number of items set (if using the Limit parameter) or a maximum of 1 MB of data and then apply any filtering to the results using FilterExpression.
-If the total number of scanned items exceeds the maximum set by the limit parameter (or) the data set size limit of 1 MB, the scan stops and results are returned to the user as a LastEvaluatedKey value, which can then be used in a subsequent operation, so that you can pick up where you left off.
+Notice that there is a Limit parameter set in the Scan command.
+A single Scan operation will read up to the maximum number of items set (if using the Limit parameter) or a maximum of 1 MB of data, and then apply any filtering to the results by using FilterExpression.
+If the total number of scanned items exceeds the maximum set by the limit parameter or the data set size limit of 1 MB, the scan stops and results are returned to the user as a LastEvaluatedKey value.
+This value can be used in a subsequent operation so that you can pick up where you left off.

-See the code below.
-The LastEvaluatedKey value in the response is then passed to the subsequent scan method via the ExclusiveStartKey parameter.
+In the following code, the LastEvaluatedKey value in the response is passed to the Scan method via the ExclusiveStartKey parameter.

 ```py
   while 'LastEvaluatedKey' in response:
     response = table.scan(